-TS27 All stayed in an accommodat ion type that required booking TS17b codes 1-12 or 17- 23, or went on a package trip (TS25=1) AND (OT3=1,2,3,5) Approximat ely how far in advance of this trip did you (or the person responsible) book any of your accommoda tion?
+TS27 All stayed in an accommodat ion type that required booking TS17b codes 1-12 or 17-23, or went on a package trip (TS25=1) AND (OT3=1,2,3,5) Approximat ely how far in advance of this trip did you (or the person responsible) book any of your accommoda tion?
 Single code.
-More than 6 months before 4-6 months before 2-3 months before About a month before 2-3 weeks before 4-7 days before 2-3 days before The day before Booked same day / booked after setting off on the trip Did not make any accommodation bookings / does not apply Don't know TS29 TS27 1-9, 11 AND (OT3=1,2,3,5) And was the booking for accommoda tion made through Please select all that apply.
-Multi code A traditional travel agent (e.g. TUI, Trailfinders) A travel website (e.g. Expedia, Booking.com, Lastminute.com, TripAdvisor) A tour operator or travel company (e.g. Haven, English Country Cottages, Superbreak) A transport provider (e.g. Virgin Trains, British Airways, National Express) A hotel or other accommodation provider directly (e.g. hotel company, B & B owner, cottage owner) An accommodation sharing website (e.g. Airbnb, VillasDirect or
+1. More than 6 months before 2.
+4-6 months before 3.
+2-3 months before 4.
+About a month before 5.
+2-3 weeks before 6.
+4-7 days before 7.
+2-3 days before 8.
+The day before 9.
+Booked same day / booked after setting off on the trip 10.
+Did not make any accommodation bookings / does not apply 11.
+Don't know TS29 TS27 1-9, 11 AND (OT3=1,2,3,5) And was the booking for accommoda tion made through Please select all that apply.
+Multi code 1.
+A traditional travel agent (e.g. TUI, Trailfinders) 2.
+A travel website (e.g. Expedia, Booking.com, Lastminute.com, TripAdvisor) 3.
+A tour operator or travel company (e.g. Haven, English Country Cottages, Superbreak) 4.
+A transport provider (e.g. Virgin Trains, British Airways, National Express) 5.
+A hotel or other accommodation provider directly (e.g. hotel company, B & B owner, cottage owner) 6.
+An accommodation sharing website (e.g. Airbnb, VillasDirect or

 CoachSurfing.com) 7.
 A corporate/business travel organiser 8.
 A tourist information centre or tourist board office 9.
 Other (specify) 10.
-Don't know TS30 All who had other adults in their immediate party [TS20= 1] The next question will ask you how much was spent on different elements of your [IF Ot3 TS_X IS OVERNIGHT STAY IN THE UK AS PART OF AN OVERSEAS TRIP, INSERT "UK"] trip, such as transport, food and drink and attractions.
+Don't know TS30 All who had other adults in their immediate party [TS20=1] The next question will ask you how much was spent on different elements of your [IF Ot3 TS_X IS OVERNIGHT STAY IN THE UK AS PART OF AN OVERSEAS TRIP, INSERT "UK"] trip, such as transport, food and drink and attractions.
 Would you prefer to provide this information for all/some of your immediate trip party together (i.e. yourself and anyone that accompanie d you on the trip, including children) or Single code 1.
 All of my immediate trip party 2.
 Some of my immediate trip party 3.
-Just myself for just yourself?
-Including TS30a All answering for immediate party (code 1 OR 2 at TS30) yourself, please can you confirm the number of adults and children you will be taking into consideratio n when you provide information about the amount spent during [IF Ot3 TS_X IS OVERNIGHT STAY IN THE UK AS PART OF AN OVERSEAS TRIP, INSERT "spent in the UK"] your trip?
-May'22: "spent in the UK" added to question wording.
-Show box for Adults and box for Children.
-Whole numbers only.
-Min 0, Max 99.
-LOGIC CHECK: IF NUMBER OF ADULTS OR CHILDREN ENTERED IS GREATER THAN RESPONSE AT TS22 +1SHOW ERROR MESSAGE: You previously said that your trip party consisted of [INSERT ADULTS FROM TS21] adults and [INSERT CHILDREN FROM TS21] children.
-Please check the figures you have entered.
-LOGIC CHECK: NUMBER OF ADULTS MUST BE >=1.
-Please enter the number of adults including yourself.
+Just myself

+1 1 ı • • ,

+for just

+yourself?

+Including

+yourself,

+please can Show box for

+you confirm Adults and box for

+the number Children.
+Whole

+of adults numbers only.
+Min

+and children 0, Max 99.
+LOGIC

+you will be CHECK: IF NUMBER

+taking into OF ADULTS OR

+consideratio CHILDREN ENTERED

+n when you IS GREATER THAN

+provide RESPONSE AT TS22

+information +1SHOW ERROR

+All about the MESSAGE: You

+answering amount previously said that

+for spent during your trip party

+TS30a immediate [IF Ot3 TS_X consisted of

+1330a IS [INSERT ADULTS

+party (code 1 OR 2 at OVERNIGHT -

+STAY IN THE FROM TS21] adults

+TS30) UK AS PART and [INSERT

+OF AN CHILDREN FROM

+OVERSEAS TS21] children.

+TRIP, INSERT Please check the

+- figures you have

+"spent in entered.
+LOGIC

+the UK"] CHECK: NUMBER

+your trip?
+OF ADULTS MUST

+May'22: BE >=1.
+Please

+"spent in enter the number

+the UK" of adults including

+added to yourself.

+question

+wording.

+wording.